karlgrz/karlgrz.com/site/content/post/2022-01-04-my-favorite-records-of-2021.markdown

 - SEIMS - FOUR
 - Soen - Imperial
 - Starless - Hope Is Leaving You
 - Summoning the Lich - United in Chaos
-- Summoning the Lich - United in Chaos
 - Tacoma Narrows Bridge Disaster - The World Inside
 - The Waterfall King - Vol 1.